project-akri/akri-docs/docs/user-guide/requesting-akri-resources.md

 ## Requesting resources at Configuration level

 Akri also exposes all discovered devices as resources at Configuration level.
 Configuration level resources can be referred by the name of Configuration.
-With Configuration-level resources, instead of needing to know the specific Instances id `onvif-camera-<id>` to request, you can use Configuration name `<configuration-name>` to requst resources.
+With Configuration-level resources, instead of needing to know the specific Instances id `onvif-camera-<id>` to request, you can use Configuration name `<configuration-name>` to request resources.
 Agent will behind the scenes do the work of selecting which Instances to reserve.

 ```yaml
 apiVersion: apps/v1